-1. One hand riding is to be used in bareback riding.
+- One hand riding is to be used in bareback rid-1. ing.
 Riders may use their own rigging, if rigging is not over ten (10) inches in width at handhold or a freak.
 A leather covered pad MUST be on the entire underside of the bareback rigging next to the animal and extend a minimum of four (4) inches from the back of the rigging.
-Pads must be loose,(can be attached to rigging, or larger than a minimum of fifteen (15) inches and a maximum of twentyfive (25) inches.
+Pads must be loose, (can be attached to rigging, or larger than a minimum of fifteen (15) inches and a maximum of twenty- five (25) inches.
 Stock contractor will have the right to furnish pads (pads to be no thicker than standard hair pad nor larger than twenty-five (25) inches.)
 Cinch must be at least eight (8) inches wide on all bareback riggings.
 Riders may use dry rosin or tape on handhold and glove.
-If horse flips in box and breaks riders equipment, contestant may draw out and receive entry fee back.

-- 2. There will be no finger tucks in the bareback riding.
+If horse flips in box and breaks riders' equipment, contestant may draw out and receive entry fee back. - There will be no finger tucks in the bareback riding.
 Anything not stationary on the handhold or glove will be considered a wedge.
 There will be no wedges sewn inside of bareback riding glove.
 Plain glove only, no gimmicks. - 3.
-Horses will be ridden eight (8) seconds, time to start when inside shoulder crosses plane of bucking chute. - 4.
-The contestant must have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
-Failure to do so will receive a NO score.
-Either judge will have the option to waive the mark out rule if the contestant is fouled or the animal stalls.

-- 5. Any of the following offenses will disqualify a rider: - a.
+Horses will be ridden eight (8) seconds, time to start when inside shoulder crosses plane of bucking chute.

+- The contestant should attempt to have 4. both spur rowels touching the animal. one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
+This is called "The Mark Out" and if the contestant fails to complete "the mark out" the iudges will take that into consideration when awarding points for the Rider's score.
+Judges will also take into consideration if the contestant is fouled or the animal stalls before leaving the chute, then no deductions should be made for failing to mark the animal out - 5.
+Any of the following offenses will disqualify a rider: - a.
 Riding with rowels too sharp in the opinion of the Judges. - b.
 Rider must finish ride with hand in handhold. - c.
 Locked rowels or rowels that will lock during ride. - d.
 Being bucked off. - e.
-Touching himself or horse with free hand or assisting himself with free arm by touching animal.

-- 6. Bareback bronc riders shall be subject to a fine for not getting hand out of handhold within a reasonable length of time.
-Judges and pickupmen will enforce this rule. - 7.
-The top 20 Bareback Riders will vote for Bareback Horse of the year.
+Touching himself or horse with free hand or assisting himself with free arm by touching animal. - 6.
+Bareback bronc riders shall be subject to a fine for not getting hand out of handhold within a reasonable length of time.
+Judges and pickupmen will enforce this rule.

+- The top 20 Bareback Riders will vote for Bareback Horse of the year.
 Only the top15 year-end contestants will be eligible to count.
-If a top15 contestant does not vote, he/she will be fined in the amount of \$150. - 8.
-A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from the go-round of completion.

-Once a contestant is determined to be a "Turn Out" then the contestant will not be allowed to compete.

-9. Once a horse is placed in the draw (drawn or reride) it will not be used in the wild horse race or other non-sanctioned events.
+If a top15 contestant does not vote, he/she will be fined in the amount of \$150. - A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from the go-round of completion.
+Once a contestant is determined to be a "Turn Out " then the contestant will not be allowed to compete. - 9.
+Once a horse is placed in the draw (drawn or reride) it will not be used in the wild horse race or other non- sanctioned events.